-A study of AV-TEST, the Independent IT-Security Institute, has revealed that the number of malware infections that threaten individuals and businesses has been exponentially growing since 2013.
-With 20 million malicious programs a decade ago, now, in the first quarter of 2018, their quantity amounts to almost 750 million and the Institute registers more than 250,000 new malicious codes every day.
+A study of AV-TEST, the Independent IT-Security Institute, on malware has revealed that the number of malware infections that threaten individuals and businesses has been exponentially growing since 2013.
+With 20 million malicious programs a decade ago, in 2018, their quantity amounted to 856 million and the Institute registers more than 250,000 new malicious codes every day.

 Figure 1.
 The quantity of malicious software globally

-In 2017, cyber attacks caused $450 billion of losses worldwide, with the average cost of an attack of $9.5 million.
-In 51% cases of breaches, cyber criminals used a malware infection, and an increasing number of businesses have become exposed to this type of attack.
+While cyber attacks cause billions of losses worldwide, malware infections have been extensively used as a tool that enables these attacks and threatens an increasing number of businesses.
 In this article, we will try to find out how the infections may endanger businesses, and how companies can withstand the threat.

 Know Your Enemy by Sight